joeyschroeder/eslint-config-joey/README.md

 This configuration has a dependency of ESLint.
 Install ESLint using `npm install --save-dev eslint`.

 ### Install this Config
-After installing ESLint you can install this library using `npm install --save-dev eslint-plugin-joey`.
+After installing ESLint you can install this library using `npm install --save-dev eslint-config-joey`.

 ## Usage
-Add `"extends": "eslint-plugin-joey"` to your `.eslintrc`.
+Add `"extends": "eslint-config-joey"` to your `.eslintrc`.

 ## Versioning
 I use [SemVer](https://docs.npmjs.com/getting-started/semantic-versioning) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/joeyschroeder/joey-eslint-config/tags).